Actually, if you make no other plans then a Court will dictate who owns your Crypto.

-In this Article we explain why that happens and the options open to you to ensure that the people you want to receive your Cryptos actually get them.
+Why does this happen and what options are available to make sure that the people you want to receive your Cryptos actually get them.

-Like most people, Crypto Investors don’t spend much time thinking about dying.
-Which might be why only 43% of Americans have made a Will .
-Among 18 to 34 year old Americans only 18% have a Will.
-[CNBC]
+Thinking about your own death isn’t much fun.
+Which might be why only 43% of Americans have a Will Among 18 to 34 year old Americans only 18% have a Will.
+[CNBC] yet this same group (Worldwide) own 58% of all Bitcoins in circulation.

-So people dying ‘Intestate‘, (without a Will), is not unusual.
-When this does happen ‘Intestacy Laws’ govern how to manage the deceased’s assets.’
-This assumes the deceased’s assets are both findable and accessible.
-Which poses unique problems when it comes to Cryptocurrencies.
+People dying ‘Intestate‘, (without a Will), is not unusual.
+When this does happen the ‘Intestacy Laws’ where you live will govern how to manage your remaining assets.’
+This assumes your assets are both findable and accessible.

 Don’t worry!
 We’re not going to nag you to make a Will.
 In fact, depending on what your local Intestacy Laws say, you may be content without one, for now.